-A policy, which will be reviewed in 2014/2015, governs the use and safeguarding of information systems and networks.
+A policy, governs the use and safeguarding of information systems and networks.

 In terms of Principle 5.7 of King III, information technology relates to financial reporting and this functionality contributes to the status of the group as a going concern.
 For the year under review the committee assisted the board in measuring and understanding the company's overall exposure to information technology risks.